oscarandresestrella/generator-stt/app/templates/_typeFullPackWebApp/_README.md

 # Environment

-Generator Smacss comes with development and producution modes.
+Generator stt comes with development and producution modes.
 In default it runs in development mode.

 You can switch to production mode using the following command